THS 501. Christian Theologies in Context. (3 h)

-A study of central themes and systematic connections in Christian theology from a variety of perspectives.
+A study of central themes and systematic connections in Christian theology, with attention to the social, cultural, and historical contexts from which diverse theological perspectives arise.

 THS 521.
 Foundations of Christian Ethics.
 (3 h)